-- Limited-incision facelift: For limited rejuvenation around the eyes and mouth, including nasolabial folds and other deep creases.
-Short incisions are made at the temples and around the ear, and possibly in the lower eyelids and/or under the upper lip as well.
+Limited incision facelift: For limited rejuvenation around the eyes and mouth including nasolabial folds and other deep creases.
+Short incisions are made at the temples and around the ear, and possibly in the lower eyelids and/or under the upper lip.

-- Neck lift: A neck lift concentrates on jowls, loose skin on the neck, and fat under the chin.
+Neck lift: Concentrates on jowls, loose skin on the neck and fat under the chin.
 The incision is made around the ear lobe and behind the ear to the lower scalp.

 In all three methods, incisions are closed with stitches or tissue glue.
-Scars are hidden in the hairline and natural contours of the face.
+Scars are hidden in the hairline and naturally contour the face.

-A Mid-facelift restores youthful vitality to the mid-face, lifting the cheeks and smoothing smile lines to achieve a natural, rejuvenated look without the need to undergo a full facelift.
-Mid-facelifts are ideal for reducing puffiness under the eyes, improving the contour of the upper cheeks, and correcting nasolabial folds.
+Mid-facelift restores youthful vitality to the mid-face lifting the cheeks and smoothing the smile lines to achieve a natural, rejuvenated look without the need to undergo a full facelift.
+Mid-facelifts are ideal for reducing puffiness under the eyes, improving the contour of the upper cheeks and correcting nasolabial folds.
 Incisions are small and hidden in the eyelids or in the mouth.
-Mid-facelifts are often performed in conjunction with lower-lid blepharoplasty to rejuvenate the area around the eyes, or with implants to accentuate the cheeks.
+Mid-facelifts are often performed in conjunction with lower-lid blepharoplasty to rejuvenate the area around the eyes or with implants to accentuate the cheeks.

-After your rhytidectomy, Dr. Kurtzman will wrap the incisions in bandages and may place drainage tubes in the area.
-The tubes will be taken out the next day, when your hair will be carefully washed.
+After your facelift, Dr. Kurtzman will wrap the incisions in bandages and may place drainage tubes in the area.
+The tubes will be taken out the next day.
 If surgical clips are used to hold the incisions closed, they will be removed one week after the facelift along with your stitches.

 At first, you may experience swelling, numbness, bruising, and a feeling of tightness or tension in the face and neck.
 Your face may look uneven or distorted, and your facial muscles may feel stiff.
-Most of these usually resolve within 3-6 weeks, and sensation typically returns to normal within a few months.
-Scars become less red, raised, lumpy or itchy in time.
+Most of these usually resolve within 3 to 6 weeks and sensation typically returns to normal within a few months.
+In time, scars become less red, raised, lumpy or itchy.